MrJuantastic/JuanAvalos/content/about.md

 # Q10: Does pineapple belong on pizza?
 Yes.
 Any other answer is incorrect.

 **BONUS POINT** if you answered correctly.
-You lose a point if you didn't and if you disagree, read my disclaimer :)
+You lose a point if you answered incorrectly and if you disagree, read my disclaimer :)

 That's the game!
 Did you like it?
 How'd you do?
 Better than you thought?
 Worse?
 Well regardless of your score, you get a prize!
 What's the prize you ask?
 The fact that you had a fun time getting to know me! :D